-Since NMI was founded in 1996, we have worked to advance our mission to preserve community-based midwifery education with academic curriculum that enhances and supports the traditional apprenticeship model of midwifery education.
-In our more than 20 years in operation with 117 NMI graduates along the way, National Midwifery Institute has grown and changed to support the changing needs of midwifery students while consistently providing excellent student services, course work instruction and exam preparation in keeping with our mission.
+Since NMI was founded in 1996, we have worked to advance our mission to preserve community-based midwifery education with a curriculum that enhances and supports the traditional apprenticeship model of midwifery education.
+Over the past two decades, we have grown and evolved to support the changing needs of midwifery students while consistently providing excellent student services, course work instruction, and NARM exam preparation, in keeping with our Mission Statement and Program Goals.

 NMI is student-centered.